The path to being a good wife may not look the way you think it should but it is within your ability to choose.

 - Take pride in what you are doing.
 Being a good wife if one of the most valuable things a married woman can do.
 Stop making excuses for why things aren’t the way you want and start working right now to get them that way.

-- Find the joy in being a good wife.
+- Find the joy in the being.
 There are positive things to say about every job.
 Find your silver linings and focus on those when things get tough, mundane, or just tiring.

-Being a good wife is a growing process.
+Walking this path requires growing up in you.
+You get to your better place one choice at a time.
+Little by little, added up to more little bits.
 It is not something that you fall into just because you say “I do.”
 Each day, each situation, and each time you turn around you will find that being a good wife requires flexibility, compromise, and change.
 Take the challenge and make your family’s future one that will keep you smiling.

 Want to know my secrets to having the perfect spouse?